evolutional/upptest/README.md

 		#define UTEST_CPP_IMPLEMENTATION
 		#include "upptest.h"

-There are no external dependencies required, there are no special build processes or requirements.
+There are no external dependencies required.
+The main build requirement is to have C++ exception handling enabled.

 # Usage #